aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 ---
 class: middle, inverse

-## Misc - for design
+## Visual Design

 ### Color Contrast
 - there be standards for compliance
 	- your icons don't matter—actually, all that matters is text on a background

-	- so this (pic of text on a crazy background) is bad
+> look these up

+.poor_contrast[

+Example of poor color contrast

+]